Updated: Jun 30

-With help from another grant from Alaska State Council on the Arts I have since purchased tripods, a HD streaming camera, some awesome lighting, and upgraded to the DUO iRig Pro. (links)
+With help from another grant from the Alaska State Council on the Arts, I have since purchased tripods, an HD streaming camera, some awesome lighting, and I upgraded to the DUO iRig Pro.

 Stephen Qacung Blanchett is co-founder and front man of high energy AK Native soul/funk outfit

 Pamyua.
 Born and raised in Bethel, Alaska, Stephen spent most of his years in Anchorage or on tours all round the world fronting the award winning indigenous group.
 He now lives in Juneau with his family, working as Education Director for the Arts and Humanities Council.
 Stephen is still playing and releasing great music with Pamyua as well as his own solo project.